 - haemorrhaging (bleeding)

-Primary hosts, transmission modes and incubation
+Primary hosts, transmission modes and incubation of VHF

 - Lassa – wild rodents are the reservoir.
 Transmission modes include contact with rodent urine, person-to-person exchange of body fluids, accidental inoculation and infections acquired in the laboratory.
 The incubation period is one to three weeks.